 To the best of your ability, we ask that appointments (dentist, doctor, hair, etc.) be scheduled for after school hours, on professional development days, and scheduled school breaks.
 Valuable learning is happening in school.
-Frequent, avoidable absences affect student's ability to engage.
+Frequent, avoidable absences affect student's ability to engage and be successful in making progress.